nathangemis/Exercice-Cadavre-Exquis-Nathan/README.md

-hi, this exercise is a bitch!!!
+hi, hi, this exercise is a bitch!!!
 Bonjour je m'aplf,ekio